 Researchers working with vulnerable populations must be extremely careful to minimize coercion during a study.
-In addition to prisoners and children, who are often in positions of relative powerlessness that make them less capable of freely giving consent, race and economic status create power imbalances that lead to coercive situations when potential subjects are asked to give consent.
+In addition to prisoners and children, who are often in positions of relative powerlessness that make them less capable of freely giving consent, race and economic status can create power imbalances that lead to coercive situations when potential subjects are asked to give consent.
 This problem is particularly salient in research with poor subjects that carries monetary payments.
 For the very poor, even small payments may put them in a position where they feel they cannot refuse to participate although the research may carry significant long-term risks.

-Payments, which are particularly common now that many researchers use incentivized games to measure outcomes, should be calibrated to be fair but not coercive.
+When researchers directly pay participants, a practice that is commonly used to create incentives for behavioral measures, payments should be calibrated to be fair but not coercive.
+In addition, researchers should take care to ensure that participants have accurate beliefs about the potential consequences of refusing participation in the research are.
+If the research team is thought to be associated with a service provider, potential participants may believe that they will lose future benefits from the service provider even if that is not the case.
+This perception can be minimized by having obviously different groups providing the intervention and collecting outcome data, stressing that potential participants will lose no benefits if they refuse to participate during the consent process, and tracking these perceptions.

 The same dynamics can be at play with your data collection team.
 For this reason, ethical research creates a culture where potential problems are monitored and can be raised.
 Particularly in low-income countries, power differentials can create work environments where problems with the research protocol don’t get raised.
 For example, data collection teams might be asked to work in a neighborhood that they know is unsafe (but the foreign researcher does not) and not feel empowered to speak up about the problem out of respect or concerns about job security.
 Actively soliciting input from your team and responding positively to critical feedback helps protect subjects and researchers, and improves the quality of the research.

-Be thoughtful about obtaining consent.
+Can people give informed consent?

-In order for research that puts subjects at more than the most minimal risk to be ethical, subjects should voluntarily agree to participate after receiving all the relevant information about the study.
+In order for risk to be ethical, research that puts subjects at more than minimal risk should typically include informed consent.
+Subjects should voluntarily agree to participate after receiving all the relevant information about the study.
 Informed consent is important because ethical research should respect the autonomy of research participants by giving them the choice of whether or not to participate.
 The Belmont Report sets standards for what information research subjects need to make an informed decision about participation, including the research purpose, procedures, benefits and risks, measures to protect confidentiality, and contact information.